alesholub/RoboNav/README.md

 (first few linas are in format "id latitude longitude 0" => nodes) (last/shorter lines are in format "id1 id2" => edges)

-Expected serial/bluetooth telemetry from robot (about once per second):
+Default serial/bluetooth telemetry from robot (about once per second):
 -------------------------------------------------------------------------
           111111111122222222223333333333444444444455555555556666666666777
 0123456789012345678901234567890123456789012345678901234567890123456789012
-   cyc hea tgt  set dir rng dst spd ams      lat      lon lef rig bck pwm cyc hea des  pwm dir rng dst spd hpa
+   cyc hea tgt  set dir rng dst spd ams      lat      lon lef rig bck pwm
 -------------------------------------------------------------------------
 cyc:  0 -  5 (cycles) [not used/recognized]
 hea:  7 -  9 (heading: 0 - 359) [used in the algorithm] (if available)